kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/29-async-await-middleware.md

 ```

 * Because if for some reason the code inside the `async` function fails
-    - It will throw the error to the caller function (which is Express JS) and it will never be handled!
+    - It will throw the error to the caller function (which is Express JS) and **it will never be handled!**

-## This is the write way to handle errors
+## This is the correct way to handle errors
 ```
 // DO THIS !!!
 app.get('/hello', async (req, res, next) => {